 The irony is that Facebook Groups will empower the community to spin off and compete with it.

 Here is what will happen:

 Facebook must provides consumers with the same information about corporations as they provide to corporations about consumers.
 Corporations need to be willing to expose themselves to transparency.
 People will undoubtedly publish the names and addresses of the CEO of the corporations in their communities.
-Their names, preferred music, groups joined, and Farmville wiggly worms, etc.
+Their names, prefered music, groups joined, and Farmville wiggly worms, etc.

 If someone goes through extraordinary effort to not be seen, that too will become a data point – distrust.

 People are not dumb, entrepreneurs will find a way to make the game fair.
 Facebook will find itself regulated by its own community.
 Only then can we expect the level of opportunity and accountability that is required to support a fully convertible universal social currency.